The Hungarian discovery behind mRNA vaccines

 -

-The 150 Years of the Hungarian Chamber of Notaries collector coin will be available from 8 am on 12 December 2024, in the coin shop and in the webstore.
+The Budapest, Castle District Memorial Site collector coin will be available from 8 am on 12 May 2025, exclusively in the webstore.

 -

-The György Oláh collector coin will be available from 8 am on 10 December 2024, in the coin shop and in the webstore.
+The150th Anniversary of the Regional Lawyers Associations collector coin will be available from 8 am on 25 April 2025, exclusively in the webstore.

 -

-The Benedictine Archabbey of Pannonhalma collector coin will be available from 8 am on 28 August 2024, exclusively in the webstore.
+The Aggtelek National Park collector coin will be available from 8 am on 23 April 2025, exclusively in the webstore.